Harrison, Henderson lead unbeaten and No. 3-ranked Ohio State to 24-10 victory at Wisconsin

 THE TAKEAWAY

-Ohio State: Henderson's presence makes a big difference in Ohio State's offense and prevents the Buckeyes from having to rely as much on Harrison, as they did last week.
-McCord made plenty of mistakes early, but showed some toughness by remaining in the game while in obvious discomfort in the second half.
+Ohio State: While Ohio State's offense got a boost from Henderson's return, its defense remained as dominant as ever.
+The Buckeyes haven't allowed any opponent to score more than 17 points all season.
+Wisconsin failed to score on a first-half drive that began at the Ohio State 36 and settled for a field goal after having first-and-goal from the 1 late in the second quarter.

-Wisconsin: The Badgers failed to score on a first-half drive that began at the Ohio State 36 and settled for a field goal after having first-and-goal from the 1 late in the second quarter.
-Those missed opportunities proved costly.
-One week after rallying Wisconsin from a 21-7, fourth-quarter deficit to win 25-21 at Illinois in his first start, Locke couldn't lead a similar rally against a much better defense.
+Wisconsin: The Badgers fell out of the Big Ten West lead and now wait to see if Allen or Dike will miss extended time.
+Wisconsin's offense already is playing without starting quarterback Tanner Mordecai due to a broken hand and running back Chez Mellusi because of a leg injury.

 Ohio State figures to stay at No. 3 for another week.
 No. 1 Georgia beat Florida and No. 2 Michigan was off.